Egank2/Snowboard-Wearable/README.md

 ## 📜 License

-This project is for academic and research use.
-All rights reserved to the student authors.
+This project is intended for academic and research use only.
+All rights reserved.
+Unauthorized use, reproduction, or distribution is prohibited.

 ---